danielaparker/jsoncons/README.md

 ## Get jsoncons

+You can use the [vcpkg](https://github.com/Microsoft/vcpkg) platform library manager to install the [jsoncons package](https://github.com/microsoft/vcpkg/tree/master/ports/jsoncons).

-Download the [latest release](https://github.com/danielaparker/jsoncons/releases) and unpack the zip file.
+Or, download the [latest release](https://github.com/danielaparker/jsoncons/releases) and unpack the zip file.
 Copy the directory `include/jsoncons` to your `include` directory.
 If you wish to use extensions, copy `include/jsoncons_ext` as well.

 Or, download the latest code on [master](https://github.com/danielaparker/jsoncons/archive/master.zip).